 The Bullpen Must Save Games

-In 2012 the Brewers had the worst bullpen in the Majors with its closers and set-up men blowing 29 saves.
-John Axford, its stellar closer in 2011 with a league leading 46 saves, couldn't protect the ninth inning lead in nine games.
+In 2012, the Brewers had the worst bullpen in the Majors with its closers and set-up men blowing 29 saves.
+John Axford, its stellar closer in 2011 with a league-leading 46 saves, couldn't protect the ninth-inning lead in nine games.
 Eighth inning set-up man, Francisco Rodriguez, also blew a lot of games.
 If the bullpen had not led the league in blown saves, the Brewers undoubtedly would have made the playoffs.

 In the 2013 season, Milwaukee will give Axford another chance to regain his supremacy based on his performance in 2011.
-If Axford should falter as the closer, the club probably will call on set-up man, Jim Henderson, to save games.
-Henderson engaged in some success as a closer in the second half of 2012.
+If Axford should falter as the closer, the club probably will call on the set-up man, Jim Henderson, to save games.
+Henderson had some success as a closer in the second half of 2012.
 He finished the season with a 1-3 record, three saves, and a 3.52 ERA.
 Another approach will probably be to have a closer by committee.

 The Bench Must Be Stronger